Osgyth: Legends

 One day, St. Edith sent Osgyth to deliver a book to St. Modwenna of Northumbria at her nunnery.
 To get there, Osgyth had to cross a stream by a bridge.
-The stream swollen, the wind high, she fell into the water and drowned.
+The stream was swollen, the wind high, she fell into the water and drowned.
 Her absence was not noted for two days.
 Edith thought she was safe with Modwenna who was not expecting her visit.
 On the third day, Edith, wondering that her pupil had not returned, went to Modwenna.
 The abbesses were greatly concerned when they discovered Osgyth was apparently lost.
 They searched for her and found the child lying near the banks of the stream.
-The abbesses prayed for her restoration, and commanded her to arise from the water and come to them.
+The abbesses prayed for her restoration and commanded her to arise from the water and come to them.
 This she did.
 A similar tale is found in Irish hagiography.

 Her later death was accounted a martyrdom by some, but Bede makes no mention of Saint Osgyth.
-The 13th-century chronicler Matthew Paris repeats some of the legend that had accrued around her name.
-The site of her martyrdom became transferred to the holy spring at Quarrendon.
+The 13th-century chronicler Matthew Paris repeats some of the legends that had accrued around her name.
+The site of her martyrdom was transferred to the holy spring at Quarrendon.
 The holy spring at Quarrendon, mentioned in the time of Osgyth's aunts, now became associated with her legend, in which Osgyth stood up after her execution, picking up her head like Saint Denis in Paris, and other cephalophoric martyrs and walking with it in her hands, to the door of a local convent, before collapsing there.
 Some modern authors link the legends of cephalophores miraculously walking with their heads in their hands to the Celtic cult of heads.

 Veneration

 Her cult was promoted by Maurice, bishop of London, where there was a shrine dedicated to her at St. Paul's Cathedral.

 Around 1121, his successor, Richard de Belmeis I founded a priory for canons of Saint Augustine, on the site of a former nunnery at Chich.
 He obtained the relic of an arm for the monastery church.
 His remains were buried in the chancel of the church in 1127: he bequeathed the church and tithes to the canons, who elected as their first abbot or prior William de Corbeil, afterwards Archbishop of Canterbury (died in 1136).
 Corbeil acquired the other arm for Canterbury.

 Benefactions, charters, and privileges granted by Henry II, made the Canons wealthy: at the Dissolution of the monasteries in 1536, priory revenues were valued at £758 5s.
 8d. yearly.
 In 1397 the abbot of St Osgyth was granted the right to wear a mitre and give the solemn benediction, and, more singularly, the right to ordain priests, conferred by Pope Boniface IX.
-The gatehouse (illustrated), the so-called 'Abbot's Tower' and some ranges of buildings remain.
+The gatehouse, the so-called 'Abbot's Tower', and some ranges of buildings remain.